Biotech meets management

 Schematic study structure:

-By combining training content from the fields of biotechnology and management, our graduates are optimally prepared to take on laboratory and project manager responsibility in companies and institutions in the biotechnology environment.
+Through the combination of training content from the areas of biotechnology and management, our graduates are optimally prepared to take on laboratory and project management responsibility in companies and institutions in the field of biotechnology.
 This includes both production and research areas in small to large companies and institutions.
-Concrete fields of activity are, for example, laboratory and project management functions in the areas of research and development, analytics, quality assurance, production as well as sales and marketing.
+Specific fields of activity are, for example, laboratory and project management functions in the areas of research and development, analytics, quality assurance, production as well as sales and marketing.

 Studiengangsleiterin (Course Management) Applied Biotechnology (ABI)